guigiovine/pshell-github-backup/README.md

 ## Features

-- Full mirror backup of all repositories (including branches, tags, and references).
+- 📦Full mirror backup of all repositories (including branches, tags, and references).
-- Pagination support for organizations with a large number of repositories.
+- 📑Pagination support for organizations with a large number of repositories.
-- Error handling: detects cloning failures and removes partially cloned repositories.
+- ⚠️Error handling: detects cloning failures and removes partially cloned repositories.

 ## Requirements